 TextPayMe: In 2006, Amazon acquired TextPayMe – an SMS Payments service startup to boost its core product (Amazon Payments)

 Tapzo: Later, the tech giant acquired Tapzo – a personal assistant platform in 2018 to strengthen the Amazon Pay team operating in India and help develop the platform.

 GoPago: Amazon paved its way in a cloud-based payment platform in 2013 with the acquisition of GoPago – California-based technology and engineering product startup team.

-In 2019, Facebook made an announcement to enter into the cryptocurrency world with their coin named Libra.
+Facebook made an announcement to enter into the cryptocurrency world with their coin named Libra in 2019, .
 The giant outlined it as an alternative to other traditional banking or as an alternative approach for millions of unbanked customers to finally obtain access to banking service.

 Paypal announced in October 2020 that all their account holders in the US can now buy, sell or hold cryptocurrency directly through their Paypal account.
 It is expected that by 2021 cryptocurrency will be available as a funding source to trade at its 26million merchants worldwide.

-Big techs can’t acquire the complete banking route due to several regulatory rules and standards.
+Big Tech enter FinTech with technology support.
+However, they can’t acquire the complete banking route due to several regulatory rules and standards.
 Though big techs own Petabytes of consumer data, they do not possess the credit history and essential components for complex decisions to evolve as a mature lending platform.
 Furthermore, the tech companies lack the maturity and trust of banks/ financial institutions to become leaders.
 However, it can significantly impact the financial sector by joining hands with financial service providers and banks.
 The combined efforts of banks, tech giants, and data can offer a great experience and more personalized products.
 This was all about